Native American Congressional Internship

 Apply - Advice and Guidance

-Here you will find advice from the Udall Foundation, the Internship selection committee,
+Here you will find advice from the Udall Foundation, the Internship selection committee, and our alumni that will help you prepare an effective

-prepare an effective application for the Udall Internship.
+application for the Udall Internship.

 Advice from the Udall Foundation